Introduction to Bluebeam Revu

-Here you will find helpful tips, tricks & shortcuts for Bluebeam Revu.
 Tools are only as good as our ability to use them.
 That’s why we want to help you power up your knowledge of Bluebeam Revu.
-The Revu Tool Kit is a collection of useful tips, tricks and keyboard shortcuts to supercharge your workflows.
+This article is a Revu Tool Kit — a collection of useful tips, tricks, and keyboard shortcuts to supercharge your Bluebeam Revu workflows.

 1. Call out multiple areas on a drawing from a single comment